ddrscott/wiz-tts/README.md

 cat story.txt | uv run -- wiz-tts --voice echo
 ```

-Saving audio to a directory:
+Saving audio to a directory (files are saved as soon as they start generating):
 ```bash
 uv run -- wiz-tts "Save this speech to a file" --data-dir ./saved_audio
 ```